AdityaSavara/PEUQSE/README.md

 We can see that in this example the position and uncertainty in "a" narrowed more than that of "b".

+# How To Get Started

+1) First get anaconda.
+Then open anaconda terminal and type `pip install CheKiPEUQ[COMPLETE]`

+2) Then download the zipfile which has the Examples directory: https://github.com/AdityaSavara/CheKiPEUQ/archive/master.zip

+3) Open the examples directory, open the file ExamplesAndTutorialAndGettingStarted.rtf

+4) Start running the examples' run files (it is recommended to run them in the program called spyder, if you are not an advanced user).

 * * *
 # More info about the File Structure